 The school uses the Assessment of Religious Knowledge (ARK) twice a year.

 Students put their faith into action through participation in various service projects.
 During the school year, SFX sponsors several drives for local organizations.
-At Thanksgiving students donate canned goods for the St. Vincent de Paul food pantry and at Christmas we conduct collections for the needy in our local community.
+At Thanksgiving, students donate canned goods to the St. Vincent de Paul food pantry, and at Christmas, we conduct collections for the needy in our local community.
 Religion is the thread that weaves faculty, staff, students, and parents together.